 - The immune response to this infection is inflammation.

-- Although infections and infections are sometimes seen as synonyms, it is quite clear that there are many cases of inflammations that do not involve pathogens.
+Although infections and infections are sometimes seen as synonyms, it is pretty clear that there are many cases of inflammations that do not involve pathogens.

 Prominent examples of inflammation that do not involve necessarily infection: